-- Test it by starting the animation in the NetCDF-Control Properties.
-If Avizo produces an error ("Invalid date"), your NetCDF time format might be given in absolute time format instead of relative times (see chapter 2). - You may want to change the date format or abstain from the display of the weekday.
-In the Properties of the Display Date module click on Custom format in the Date Format port and enter dd.MM.yyyy for the German data format or MM.dd.yyyy for the English data format (and press ENTER!). - In the Time Format port also choose Custom format and keep the default setting hh:mm. - 4 Enlarge the Point Size from 14 to 36, choose font Nimbus Sans L. - In the Position port you may vary the position of the time display in the viewer window.
+- You may want to change the date format or abstain from the display of the weekday.
+In the Properties of the Display Date module click on Custom format in the Date Format port and enter dd.MM.yyyy for the German data format or MM.dd.yyyy for the English data format (and press ENTER!). - In the Time Format port also choose Custom format and keep the default setting hh:mm. - ♣ Enlarge the Point Size from 14 to 36, choose font Nimbus Sans L. - In the Position port you may vary the position of the time display in the viewer window.
 Test some values to arrange the time display in the top left corner.
 You can also use negative values.